Track: Blackley Hey

 Surface: Dirt on the east half, many loose gritstone rocks and some bedrock on the west half.

-Location: SK 155 885 - Monkeyspoon OS Tracks Map - OS Get-a-map - Google Aerial Map
+Location: SK 155 885 - Monkeyspoon OS Tracks Map - Google Aerial Map

 It starts at the cross roads junction of Hope Cross and heads west to Alport and Rowlee Bridge, it mainly follows the contours around Blackley Clough then heads down the side of the bank of Blackley Hey.